shahak77/gdb-tutorial/ex3/README.txt

 and so on) and can be canceled by running 'undisplay number' where number is the expression's number.

-Use gdb to find the line causing itsumim and the comment it out.
+Use gdb to find the line causing itsumim and then comment it out.
 Make sure that the cyber count doesn't go below 9

+Here's a useful tip on how to comment out the line causing itsumim.
+The gdb command 'edit' opens a text editor to the line you are currently at.
+The default text editor is ex so make sure you configure it to vim (of course) by defining the environment variable EDITOR to /usr/bin/vim

 --------------------------------------------------------------------------------